Salem district

-Salem District is one of the 38 districts of Tamil Nadu state in southern India.
+Salem district is one of the 38 districts of Tamil Nadu state in southern India.
 The district is now divided into Dharmapuri, Krishnagiri, Namakkal as individual districts.
-Salem is the district headquarters and other major towns in the district include Mettur, Thammampatti, Attur, Omalur, Sangagiri and Edappadi.
-That Salem dates to at least two thousand years ago is evident from the discovery of silver coins from the Roman Emperor Nero Claudius Caesar Augustus Germanicus (37–68 CE) found by Koneripatti of Salem in 1987.
+Salem is the district headquarters and other major towns in the district include Mettur, Tharamangalam, Thammampatti, Attur, Omalur, Sangagiri and Edappadi.
+That Salem dates to at least two thousand years ago is evident from the discovery of silver coins from the Roman Emperor Nero (37–68 CE) found by Koneripatti of Salem in 1987.
 It was ruled by Mazhavar King Kolli Mazhavan and kings Adhiyaman and Valvil Ori of Sangam age.
 It is part of Mazhanadu, a vast region that dates to the second century BCE.
 Salem was the largest district of Tamil Nadu.
 It was bifurcated into Salem and Dharmapuri districts in 1965 and Namakkal district in 1997.
-Now Salem has been developed a lot by building many bridges and is considered to be the smart city.
+Now Salem has been developed a lot by building many bridges and is considered to be the Smart city.
 Salem is famous for cultivating mangoes.

+Geography

+Salem districts covers an area of 5245 sq. km.
+It is bounded by the districts of Namakkal, Dharmapuri, Erode, and Kallakurichi.
+The name Salem is thought to be derived from Sailam (hills) on account of being surrounded by hills.